-We discuss our experiences with sexual harassment and how we handed it at the time!
+We discuss our experiences with sexual harassment and how we handled it at the time!

 If you do need help then contact your local organisation, in the UK we have Citizens Advice